elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 `password` field when they edit an account.
 But the main idea is that we can have different changesets that apply to different situations.
-In our case, we wanted to use the `registration_changeset/2` for when players sign up, and use a separate `changeset` function for any other player changes.
+In our case, we wanted to use the `registration_changeset/2` for when players sign up, and use a separate `changeset/2` function for any other player changes.

 ## Using Our New Changeset